 So, some jurisdictions charge having even a small amount of gummies as a felony.
 Even if they treat gummies as a marijuana product and charge based on weight, they can still be a bad idea.
 Per the statute, having more than 35 grams of marijuana is a felony.
 This includes any mixture that contains marijuana.
 35 grams of flower is a fair amount, enough to make up to 100 decent size smokes.
 35 grams of gummies is not very much; each piece usually weighs about 5 grams.
 Given that, in a very broad sense, each gummy is supposed to be the equivalent of an average size joint, you don't even get 10% of the punch from a felony weight of gummies as compared to the plant form.

-Weed to gummy equivalence is a complex issue and people have a lot of different opinions.
-Edible THC certainly has a delayed and prolonged effect and many people say that the high has a different quality.
-This is because with edibles, the liver metabolizes the THC into a form that crosses the blood-brain barrier more easily.
+Weed-to-gummy equivalence is a complex issue, and people have a lot of different opinions.
+Edible THC certainly has a delayed and prolonged effect, and many say the high has a different quality.
+This is because, with edibles, the liver metabolizes the THC into a form that crosses the blood-brain barrier more easily.
 The easiest way to compare apples to apples, from a legal standpoint, is by using MMEs.
 These are Missouri Marijuana Equivalency Units, established by the Department of Health and Senior Services to determine how much marijuana a person can buy in different forms under the medical marijuana laws.

 Under Either Standard, Edibles Are an Easy Felony

 If you find yourself in a bad situation because of marijuana edibles, it is important to hire a lawyer who knows how to fight these charges.
-St. Charles based defense attorney Ruth Beerup has over 25 years of experience defending clients.
-Give her a call at 636-940-1111 to see if she can help you with your case.
+St. Charles-based defense attorney Ruth Beerup has over 25 years of experience defending clients.
+Call her at 636-940-1111 to see if she can help you with your case.